 This extensive JAMA review (analyzed 26 studies involving more than 1,700 patients with lower back pain) provide the needed evidence to support what patients and practitioners are seeing in practice.

-This review adds to a growing body of recent research supporting the use of spinal manipulative therapy (SMT) as a first line treatment for acute low back pain.
-Further, studies such as this will help increase support for further integration of chiropractic into collaborative health care teams which will allow for more comprehensive evaluation and effective treatment.
+This review adds to a growing body of recent research supporting the use of spinal manipulative therapy (SMT) as a first-line treatment for acute low back pain.
+Further, studies such as this will help increase support for further integration of chiropractic into collaborative health care teams which will allow for a more comprehensive evaluation and effective treatment.

 Spinal manipulation, which is typically done by chiropractors, involves applying measured manual pressure to move joints in the spine.
 Patients undergoing spinal manipulation experienced a decline in their pain comparable with relief from NSAIDs, over-the-counter non-steroidal anti-inflammatory medication, such as ibuprofen, but without the side effects!

 Medications can cause an upset stomach and a rise in blood pressure.
 If patients are prescribed stronger medication, such as opioids, they risk long-term use and even addiction.

 The new back pain treatment guidelines, as per the American College of Physicians, recommend first using non-invasive, non-drug treatments, including chiropractic, acupuncture, and massage, before resorting to drug therapies.

 Take control of your pain and find a good team of professionals to resolve your aches and pains!